Agent Architecture / Foundation

 Thesis

-Pi to Pi: Two-Way Agent Orchestration with the Pi Coding Agent teaches a practical agent architecture move: This video demonstrates a peer-to-peer (Pi-to-Pi) agent communication system where multiple Pi coding agents on different machines talk bidirectionally as equals to safely sync a PII-stripped production database slice to a dev machine and to mirror an E2B sandbox skill onto a new exe.dev skill.
+Pi to Pi: Two-Way Agent Orchestration with the Pi Coding Agent teaches a practical agent harness move: IndyDevDan demonstrates Pi-to-Pi, a two-way agent-to-agent communication system built as a Pi extension where multiple coding agents are equals in a flat network rather than orchestrator-and-workers, using it to reproduce a production bug locally with PII stripped and to have an E2B agent and an exe.dev agent collaboratively build a feature-parity sandbox skill.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.